svr-L/tail-aware-alpha-referee/README.md

-# Tail-Aware Residual Alpha Engine
+# Tail-Aware Residual Alpha Referee

 **A risk-aware *alpha referee*: a framework that decides whether a residual equity signal is genuine stock-specific predictability, a hidden crash-risk premium dressed as alpha, inconclusive, or backtest luck — and that is built to *refuse to certify* weak, risky, or lucky signals.**